 In addition to my Computing studies, I also studied Spanish and Business with the OU, resulting in my receiving the Certificates in Spanish and in Business Studies.

 I love cricket, by far my favourite sport.
 I captain and manage an occasional touring side known as the Haymakers.
 Off the field, in 2013, my take on Shakespeare and cricket won the Wisden Cricketers’ Almanack Writing Competition, appearing in the 151st edition.
-I’ve also contributed to ESPNcricinfo.
+I’ve also written for ESPNcricinfo and other cricket publications.

 I also like my music, in particular the blues and blues-rock.
 I play the piano and the Hammond organ, neither very well, but enough for some off-key low-key gigs.